If you love cross country skiing, and want to share your pastime with the kids, these helpful tips will be right up your well groomed alley!

 Weather comes into play even more at this age.
 Since the kids are expanding energy as they learn to ski, they get cold more easily.
 One skiing father suggests going out only when temperatures rise above 20°F.

 As they become more proficient at skiing, these skills can translate into other areas of skiing.
 By age 8 or 9, the ages when cross-country skiing might become “un-cool,” it’s possible to transfer their comfort on skis to telemark or skate skiing.
-Of course, outings will still have to be fun.
-Take along a picnic and your children’s friends.
+Of course, outings will still have to be exciting.
+Take along a picnic and your children’s friends to amp up the fun.

 With positive experiences and a little luck, skiing may even develop into a common bond that outlasts the parenting years.